 Identify a series of training sessions using 3 or 4 exercises from each of the above groups.
 Conduct 2 or 3 weight sessions per week with a 48-hour recovery between each session.
 Allow 3 to 5 minutes recovery between each set and exercise.

 Before You Start

-Prior to starting any training, it is recommended you have a medical examination to ensure it is safe for you to do so.
-Any application of this training program is at the athlete's own discretion and risk.
+Before starting any training, it is recommended you have a medical examination to ensure it is safe for you to do so.
+Any application of this training program is at the athlete's discretion and risk.

 If you quote information from this page in your work, then the reference for this page is: